keyeh/cie1931-progmem/README.md

 # CIE1931 LED Linear Brightness Ramp

 This is an improved version of [nitz/Cie1931](https://github.com/nitz/Cie1931) that generates a lookup table for translating a PWM duty cycle scale into a mostly linear brightness output.

+## Improvements
 It stores the look up table in flash memory (PROGMEM) instead of SRAM.
 This allows for a 16x larger table which is useful for higher PWM frequencies and longer fade intervals.

 Additionally, it fixes [an error in the calculation](https://github.com/nitz/Cie1931/pull/3) and [fixes imports for Arduino IDE](https://github.com/nitz/Cie1931/issues/2#issuecomment-2902522632).

-## Why
+## Purpose

 Does your LED brightness ramp like this as you increase your PWM duty cycle?